WhiskasTheCat/Sineshift.DogecoinWidget/README.md

 ## Download
 Coming soon

+## Usage
+Just unzip the files and execute **Dogecoin Widget.exe**.
+There is a setting to have the widget automatically start with windows.

 ## Such tip, very thanks
 I am very thankful for any donations as a motivation for continued development of this and other projects